 - Chore Tickets Take over some household duties for your significant other.
 These don’t have to be big jobs like painting a bathroom.
 It could be as simple as doing their laundry or packing a lunch.
 Half the fun of the gift will be your spouse thinking up elaborate and hilarious chores before they simply ask you if you could unload the dishwasher.

 Share Your Expertise

-Everyone has some sort of expertise and chances are they also have a friend that wants to learn whatever the skill is.
+Everyone has some expertise, and chances are they also have a friend who wants to learn whatever the skill is.
 From baking bread to making homemade yogurt to decoupage to using PhotoShop, many of us have talents and knowledge that would make excellent clutter-free and useful gifts to our friends.